cchal1996/Resume-Projects-2021/README.md

 # Resume-Projects

-Traffic Indicators on I-94 2022: A Data Visualization project using python(Matplotlib and Seaborn) to analyze factors contributing to traffic volume on westbound I-94.
+Traffic Indicators on I-94 2022: A Data Visualization project using Python(Matplotlib and Seaborn) to analyze factors contributing to traffic volume on westbound I-94.

 SQL DB Browser Project 2022: Facilitating Data Analysis on a database of vehicle sales using SQL DB Browser software.